DSIP-FBK/GPTCast/README.md

 # GPTCast
-GPTCast model for precipitation nowcasting
+GPTCast model for precipitation nowcasting.

 Code and paper will be published here soon.